Internal Grants

 Omantel Grant

 Sultan Qaboos University (SQU) and Omantel signed a grant agreement.
 The grant is intended to support research and development activities and other forms of scientific and technical cooperation between SQU and Omantel.
 The total budget allocated by the company for this grant is OMR 60,000 per year for 5 years.
 This grant is intended to be used for providing financial support for faculty and researchers at SQU who wish to pursue research projects identified by Omantel.
-For more information, Please Click Here.

 Consultancy Services

 Industry and business from the private and public sectors stand to benefit from University’s know-how and technical facilities through consultancy activities sponsored by them.
 This typically involves applied research for problem solving and in some cases systematic development of new knowledge for the benefit of the sponsor, to address current problems (threats), create new opportunities, or sometimes encounter unexpected discoveries.
 The experience gained contributes to the advancement of the University’s research capabilities and academic programs, making them more relevant to addressing major social and economic problems of the Sultanate, while building stronger research ties with various sectors.
 It also creates an innovative and entrepreneurial environment at the University for generating intellectual property, with commercial potential that would promote a new knowledge-based industry, create local employment, and bring additional revenues to the University from licensing royalties.
 In addition, in some colleges these activities improve the prospect for future employment of research students by sponsoring organizations.
 Besides expertise, the nature of the project may also require the use of University facilities.
-For More Information Please Reference to Researcher Guide.

 International Co-Funding Program

-Undergraduate Student Research Fund (USRF):
+Undergraduate Student Research Fund (USRF)

 The USRF at SQU operates by selecting undergraduate student research projects with the highest potential to result in IP, innovative outputs, value-added products and services, and solutions for socio-economic issues, and extending various forms of support to them.
 Once selected by first the College Research Committee and then the Deanship of Research Central Evaluation Committee, awarded projects receive financial support to help guarantee the production of IP, high quality innovative products, prototype, or services, and/or solutions to socio-economic issues.
 In addition, undergraduate students supported by the program are given the opportunity, under the guidance of their faculty supervisors, to interact with faculty and experts from across the university to discuss their projects, and with industry representatives and other concerned stakeholders whose input may enhance project outcomes.
-For more information click ...
+For Regulations and Guidelines click here.